 English: Required for graduation.
 Select AP English Composition or Essay & Exposition/Oral Rhetoric-Speech.

 Social Studies: US History or AP US History (US History is required for graduation).

-Math: Algebra, Geometry and Intermediate or Advanced Algebra (with grades of C or higher) are required for eligibility for four year universities.
+Math: Algebra, Geometry or Geometry 1A/2A and Intermediate or Advanced Algebra (with grades of C or higher) are required for eligibility for four year universities.
 Your math class will be selected automatically by your current math teacher, so you do not input this course.
 See your current math teacher with any placement questions.
 If you want to take two math classes next year, get approval from your current math teacher and then see me in person to add the courses on your behalf.
 For more information about math options, see Math Sequence Possibilities.

 PE: If you have completed PE 1-4, you can choose other electives

-Visual/Performing Art: One year of a visual performing art is required for both graduation and college eligibility, but I recommend that you pursue creativity all four years (and later in life, too).
+Visual/Performing Art: One year of a visual or performing art is required for both graduation and college eligibility, but I recommend that you pursue creativity all four years (and later in life, too).

 World Language: Two years of the same language are required for four year college eligibility.
 There is no foreign language graduation requirement.
 Some colleges recommend three or more years of foreign language.
 Please check college admission requirements on Naviance or college websites for more detailed information.